Condla/hdp-instances/README.md

 HDP Instances
 =========

-hdp-instances is an Ansible role to create cloud infrastructure to be used for an installation of an HDP cluster.
+hdp-instances is a role to create cloud infrastructure to be used for an installation of an HDP cluster.

 Requirements
 ------------

+* AWS account, key and

 Role Variables